NINE SONGS I LIKED THIS WEEK IN LIST FORM FEB 20 – FEB 26 – PLAGUE EDITION #95 – WWIII EDITION #2

 5. Black Fucking Cancer – "Serpentious Flames," from Procreate Inverse (Black Metal – Sentient Ruin Laboratories).
 How long has it been since we've gotten a proper BFC release?
 A long fucking time, let me tell you.
 To the point of me going "Oh, that's a nice cover" and "Oh, one of those obscure Sentient Ruin releases, I bet this sounds evil" before finally going: "Wait, is that BLACK FUCKING CANCER!?"
 And it's interesting, since in these past few years the scene has really moved up to BFC's sound, with last year's masterpiece from Antichrist Siege Machine maybe being a high watermark in that zone.
 But leave it to these maniacs to remind everyone that they're still the evilest, the craziest, and the best.
 Horrific and wonderful.
 FFO: Antichrist Siege Machine, Teitanblood, Concrete Winds.

 6. Wandelaars – "Dal, kluit en wortels," from Verbroken (Black Metal – Chronos Defied).
 Yet another great recommendation from the equally great Rene Aquarius (Dead Neanderthals, et al).
 Expansive, rough, and fucking grandiose atmospheric black metal with that "uh, I think they recorded this using a 1983 Casio transistor radio" feel.
-One of those rare instances of getting the "playing way in the back" feel with losing the musicality or emotional punch.
+One of those rare instances of getting the "playing way in the back" feel without losing the musicality or emotional punch.
 Very nice.
 FFO: Revenant Marquis, Somme, Turia.

 7. Sander Cohen – "Sad Radical," from Bro Splits by TRAPS/Sander Cohen (Punk/Post-Hardcore – Halfmeltedbrain Records).
 I know there's a lot of anxiety that comes with living through a potential cataclysmic war and/or plague.
 What helps me is unleashing a deluge of rage toward the universe in a desperate attempt to forget my own transience and the meaninglessness of basically anything and everything I do.
 So, this split really does the trick, and this track really really does the fucking trick.
 Hyped up prime Refused, basically.
 FFO: Refused, Uniform, Glassjaw.